benmvp/slides/2018/reactnext/react-eco.md

 NOTES:
 **RESTART THE TIMER!!!!**

+- So excited to be here in Israel
+  * One of my bucket list countries to visit
 - If you're new to React you might hear that on top of learning React
   * You need to know Redux, css-in-js, server-side rendering, etc.
   * All at the same time
   * It can be so overwhelming
-- And then like Andrew mentioned yesterday React is just a UI library
+- And then React is just a UI library
   * Need to pick libraries for fetching data, managing, data, etc.
   * How can you pick something if you don't yet know what you need?
   * How can you pick the right thing, if you've never used it before?
-- So I want to walk through the different "planets" in the React solar system
+- So I want to walk through the different libs in the React ecosystem
   * 1/ So you can get an idea of how to prioritize what to learn
   * 2/ I'll also try to give a list of options for each category and my preference
+- For those of you who have been doing React for a while
+  * Hopefully there'll be a thing or two that'll be new for you
+  * If not, you can use the info I provide when your coworkers ask you why you picked a lib
+  * It no longer has to be "Because...
+I liked it?"

 /////